Skip to Content

 Storage Space

-When towing a travel trailer, the bed of your pickup truck or the rear of your SUV of your vehicle also remains free for additional storage.
-This can be particularly useful for hauling larger items such as dirt bikes, ATVs, a golf cart, kayaks, etc. The roof is also an available for storage if you mount a roof rack.
+When towing a travel trailer, the bed of your pickup truck is also free for storage.
+This allows you to haul larger items such as dirt bikes, an ATV, a golf cart, kayaks, etc. You can also mount a roof rack and carry a kayak, bicycles, or a cargo box.
 This makes travel trailers a better choice for those who like to bring lots of camping gear and toys.

-Truck campers offer less storage due to their smaller size.
-Storage is often limited to a few cabinets, under-seat compartments, and maybe a small closet.
-Additionally, you can’t use the bed of the pickup for storage as it is occupied by the camper.
+Truck campers offer less storage space.
+There will be a few cabinets and maybe a small closet.
+You can’t use the bed or roof of the pickup.
 If you wanted to bring large items with you, would have to pull a cargo trailer.

 Winner: Travel trailers offer more storage than truck campers.

-A truck with a camper is far easier to park than a tow vehicle and travel trailer.
-A pickup truck with a camper can typically fit within the dimensions of a standard parking space.
-An average parking space measures 8.5 feet wide by 18 feet long.
+A truck with a camper is far easier to park than a travel trailer.
+A pickup truck with a camper can fit in a standard parking space.
 It will be tight but it will fit in most cases.

 A pop up travel trailer in a camping space